Xe/site/blog/coding-on-an-ipad-2018-04-14-2018.markdown

 # Coding on an iPad

-As people find out, I am an avid user of Emacs for a lot of my professional and personal coding.
+As people notice, I am an avid user of Emacs for most of my professional and personal coding.
 I have things set up such that the center of my development environment is a shell (eshell), and most of my interactions are with emacs buffers from there.
 Recently when I purchased my iPad Pro (10.5", 512 GB, LTE,